 However, even if naysaying comes from a place of love, you need to stand your ground and counter their worries with statistics and solutions.
 If you stay home, giving into other people’s wishes, resentment will build and it will damage those relationships in the long run.

 What are some other things people ought to know before they travel alone?
+Share your best tips for traveling alone for the first time.
+How about you?
+Are you going on your first solo trip soon?
 Add your suggestions in the comments.

 Note: some links are affiliate-based, meaning if you make a purchase, I earn a small commission at no additional cost to you.
 These links offset the costs of running this blog.